+• Percutaneous Liver Biopsy :

-- Percutaneous Liver Biopsy: - liver biopsy is the gold standard for the diagnosis of BA. - 90% sensitivity and specificity for biliary atresia. - Bile ductular proliferation in liver biopsy specimen from patient with biliary atresia.
+- Percutaneous liver biopsy is widely regarded as the most valuable study for evaluating neonatal cholestasis. - 90% sensitivity and specificity for biliary atresia. - Bile ductular proliferation in liver biopsy specimen from patient with biliary atresia.

 Treatment and Management